dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 2 Hopkins.md

 # How Formal Groups are Used in Algebraic Topology

-Come up in general cohomology theories $E$ with Chern classes in $\CC\dash$line bundles.
+These show up in general cohomology theories $E$ with Chern classes in $\CC\dash$line bundles.
 So for each vector bundle $V \surjects X$, there are characteristic classes
 $$
 c_i(X) \in E^{2n}(X)
 $$